misiektoja/instagram_monitor/docs/usage.md

 Usernames are `bright_cyan underline`, the numeric user ID is `bright_magenta` and links are `blue underline`.
 Generated configuration files ship the `COLOR_THEME` block commented out, so these defaults apply and a later change to them reaches you.
 A configuration file written by an earlier version sets every colour explicitly and therefore keeps the old ones: delete its `COLOR_THEME` block to follow the current defaults, or edit the values you want to keep.
 Such a file still loads unchanged.

+The bundled recipe follows the same colors as the live output.
+It also covers the other monitors in the family, so one copy in `~/.grc/` colors every tool's logs.

 Add to your GRC config (`~/.grc/grc.conf`):

 ```